grvermeulen/AI-from-0-to-hero/INSTALLATION.md

 ```
 pnpm dev
 # App will be on http://localhost:3000 (or 3001 if 3000 is in use)

+pnpm db:docker:start && pnpm db:env:docker && pnpm db:push && pnpm db:seed && pnpm dev
+# Make sure docker is started and it launch docker db & seed it with data, then the app will run on http://localhost:3000 using the db.

 ```

 ### 4) Webhook and Agent automation (optional)